naoshibaikyu/cyborgresistance/halloween.md

 SpookyGhost: Repent...

-UlalaMolly Shocked: **[visibly shakened]** AA-AAaaaaa....
-R-R-R-Repent...???
+UlalaMolly Shocked: **[visibly shakened]** R-Repent...?!

 SpookyGhost: **[points at the three]** You all shall repent for your serious misdeeds...

 WitchArrietty Shocked: Oh no!
 We've angered the spirits of the graveyard!

-UlalaMolly: B-but I just figured the graveyard was really part of the abandoned amusement park!
+UlalaMolly Shocked: B-but i-isn't this just an abandoned amusement park...?!

 SpookyGhost: Your misdeeds... was...